nrednav/youtube-playlist-duration-calculator/README.md

   - Channel Name
   - Index
   - Views (only for some locales)
-  - Upload Date (only for public playlists & some locales)
+  - Upload Date, only for public playlists and some locales
-- Translations for several locales (en, es, fr, pt, zh, pt_BR, pt_PT, zh_CN, zh_TW)
+- Translations for several locales: en, es, fr, pt, zh, pt_BR, pt_PT, zh_CN, zh_TW

 > [!NOTE]
 > The sorting feature is only enabled for playlists containing 100